 Retailers should note that outstanding unredeemed gift cards may be considered unclaimed property by a state.
 Tracking gift card sales and redemptions is critical for accurate reporting under these provisions.

 Retailers should retain documentation of the return and refund.
 You’ll need proof of the refund of tax to the customer before you can get your refund from the state.
 Given that gifts might be returned after January 1 – which is one of the most frequent tax rate change dates, this can be challenging – particularly if returns are allowed without a receipt.
-Note that both California and New Jersey are reducing their state sales tax rates on January 1, 2017.
-In these cases, for returns made after January 1, sales tax should be refunded at the rate that was in effect at the time of the sale and not the lower rate in effect at the time of the return.
+In these cases, for returns made after January 1, sales tax should be refunded at the rate that was in effect at the time of the sale and not the new rate in effect at the time of the return.
 Remember that although there might not be a state-level sales tax rate change, there may be a rate change on the local level you need to account for.